 Considering the momentum flux (density X velocity2), High-density Liquids are more prone to Flow-Induced Vibration as compared to gases.

 DEP 31.38.01.26 (Design and Engineering Practice by Shell Global Solutions International) provides detailed steps for screening piping systems for Flow-Induced Vibration (FIV) by calculating momentum flux (density X velocity2) and categorizes failure susceptibility into three groups:

 - Medium and

-They also suggest further steps to follow when the susceptibility falls on Medium or High Category.
-For High category vibration susceptibility fluids, Likelihood Of Failure (LOF) needs to be calculated following detailed steps mentioned in Energy Institute guidelines for the avoidance of vibration induced fatigue failure in process pipework.
+They also suggest further steps to follow when the susceptibility falls into the Medium or High Category.
+For High category vibration susceptibility fluids, the Likelihood Of Failure (LOF) needs to be calculated following detailed steps mentioned in Energy Institute guidelines for the avoidance of vibration-induced fatigue failure in process pipework.
 The aim of the piping engineer will be to keep LOF below 0.3.
 However, if LOF is more than 0.3 then corrective actions need to be taken to mitigate the vibration possibility.